TransformationAdvisor/TA.github.io/index.md

 ![](/assets/Light.png)

-IBM Cloud Transformation Advisor helps you plan, prioritize, and package your on-premises workloads for modernization on IBM Cloud and IBM Cloud Private.
+IBM Cloud Transformation Advisor helps you plan, prioritize, and package your on-premises workloads for modernization.

 IBM Cloud Transformation Advisor will...